learn-co-curriculum/dsc-statistical-power-anova-introduction/README.md

 ## Statistical Power

 Statistical power is equal to $1 - \beta$ where $\beta$ is the rate of type II errors.
 As you will see, power is related to $\alpha$, sample size and effect size.
-Typically a researcher will select an acceptable alpha value and then examine required sample sizes to achieve a desired power such as .8 (or higher).
+Typically a researcher will select an acceptable alpha value and then examine required sample sizes to achieve the desired power such as .8 (or higher).

 ## Welch's t-Test